whatsrupp/whatsrupp/README.md

->As you start reading through this readme there's a tiny explosion in your peripherals.
-The shockwave ripples your face and for a moment you feel like a dog with its head out of a car window.
+**As you start reading through this readme there's a tiny explosion in your peripherals...**

+> The shockwave ripples your face and for a moment you feel like a dog with its head out of a car window.
 >
 > As your vision clears, you notice a paperclip with eyes hovering in your eyeline.
 >